Alexbotduglas/Discrete-Math/README.md

 # Algorithm-Bellman-Ford-in-C++
-# Finding a path in a loaded graph
+# Finding the maximum path in a loaded graph

 #include "stdafx.h"
 #include <iostream>